Pilgrimage · Nagasaki & Goto

 Prohibition and persecution of Christianity

-Christianity, which had been growing steadily in Japan since its introduction in the mid-16th century, faced a dramatic shift in the late 1500s and early 1600s.
+Late 1500s - Early 1600sChristianity, which had been growing steadily in Japan since its introduction in the mid-16th century, faced a dramatic shift in the late 1500s and early 1600s.
 The religion was eventually banned, and believers were severely persecuted.

-As Christianity spread, Japan's ruling authorities began to view it as a threat for several reasons:
+As Christianity spread, Japan's ruling authorities began to view it as a threat for several reasons: ties to foreign powers (association with European colonial powers like Portugal and Spain), disruption to social order (clashes with Buddhism and Shinto), and religious conflict between converts and Buddhist or Shinto institutions.

 In 1587, Toyotomi Hideyoshi issued the "Edict of Expulsion of the Jesuits," ordering foreign missionaries to leave Japan.
 Although this was not a full-scale persecution, it marked the beginning of stricter control over Christianity.

-• The Shimabara Rebellion (1637–38): A revolt by oppressed farmers and Christians in Kyushu was crushed by the shogunate, resulting in tens of thousands of deaths.
+One of the most famous examples is the 1597 Martyrdom of 26 Christians in Nagasaki, where twenty-six missionaries and converts were crucified in public as a warning to others.
+The Shimabara Rebellion (1637–38), a revolt by oppressed farmers and Christians in Kyushu, was crushed by the shogunate, resulting in tens of thousands of deaths.

-Following the rebellion, the Tokugawa regime intensified its crackdown on Christianity through the use of "fumie" (stepping on Christian images) and a network of informants.
-Suspected Christians were ordered to step on these religious images as a public act to demonstrate that they were not followers of the faith.
+Following the rebellion, the Tokugawa regime intensified its crackdown through the use of "fumie" (stepping on Christian images) and a network of informants.
+This practice continued for more than 200 years, until the ban on Christianity was lifted in the Meiji period.

 Faith Under the Ban — The Era of the Hidden Christians